JayantMehta1/jayantmehta.ca/README.md

-# My personal portfolio site.
+# My Portfolio Site

-This is my persoanl site, it has links to my media ccounts and a little bit about me and my projects.
+I designed and developed my website using the Vue.js framework, JavaScript, HTML, and CSS to adhere to responsive design.
+Feel free to explore my website to learn more about me.

-You can view it here: https://jayantmehta1.github.io/
+You can view it here: https://jayantmehta1.github.io/JayantMehta/